ryanmcalpin/homebrew-helper/README.md

 ## Legal
 Copyright (c) 2018 Copyright Ryan McAlpin, All Rights Reserved.<br>
-This web app is licensed under the MIT license.
+This app is licensed under the MIT license.